SuperLU FAQ

 Symmetric or diagonally dominant problems

-SuperLU cannot take advantage of symmetry, but it can still solve the linear system as long as you input both the lower and upper parts of the matrix A. If off-diagonal pivoting does not occur, the U matrix in A = L*U is equivalent to D*L'.
+SuperLU cannot take advantage of symmetry, but it can still solve the linear system as long as you input both the lower and upper parts of the matrix A. If off-diagonal pivoting does not occur, the U matrix in A = L*U can be rewritten as D*L1', with L1 ~= L, modular roundoff errors.

 In many applications, matrix A may be diagonally dominant or nearly so.
 In this case, pivoting on the diagonal is sufficient for stability and is preferable for sparsity to off-diagonal pivoting.
 To do this, the user can set a small (less-than-one) diagonal pivot threshold (e.g., 0.0, 0.01, ...) and choose an (A' + A)-based column permutation algorithm.
 We call this setting Symmetric Mode.
 To use this (in serial SuperLU), you need to set: